phenomenon-robotics/ros2_differential_drive/README.md

-# differential-drive
+# Differential drive

-This is the `differential_drive` ROS package written by Jon Stephan.
+This is the `differential_drive` ROS2 version of the package written by Jon Stephan.
 The originally published version of the package was released on Google Code.
 When Google Code was archived, a copy was pulled into GitHub.